-“Nail polish is a leading cause of toenail fungus,” says Doug Tumen, DPM, FACFAS, a board-certified podiatrist based in New York’s Hudson Valley.
-The toxins and preservatives lurking in most commercial polish encourage the growth of fungus, according to the expert.
-Same, same with artificial nails.
-“If upon removing nail polish you see white spots, yellow discoloration, or thickening of the nail, you may have a fungus forming,” explains Dr. Trumen.
-So if you’re gearing up to swap hues and spot any of these nail no-nos, skip it and go au natural for a bit.
-Your nails just need a moment to breathe now and then.
+"Nail polish is a leading cause of toenail fungus," says Doug Tumen, DPM, FACFAS, a board-certified podiatrist based in New York’s Hudson Valley, pointing to many of the preservatives and chemicals in polishes as the leading culprits.
+"If upon removing nail polish you see white spots, yellow discoloration, or thickening of the nail, you may have a fungus forming."
+In other words, if you'd planned on swapping out polishes and catch a glimpse of something that looks unusual, it's probably best to skip polish for the time being.

-Still though—it’s summer!
-If you want to rock the ugly nail trend in various shades that are surprisingly flattering, Dr. Tumen recommends choosing salons that offer cleaner pedicures and double-checking that the establishment’s tools are sterilized.
-“New anti-fungal, non-toxic nail polish is now available.
-Consider switching to safe anti-fungal nail polish to help avoid developing fungus toenails,” he also advises.
-Enjoy a pop of color peeping out from your sandals for a week, then give them a rest with the anti-fungal product.
-That way, you don’t have to deal with a gnarly case of toe fungus come fall.
+Once you notice that your nails look back to normal, and you're ready to opt for polish once again, Dr. Tumen recommends choosing salons that offer less chemical-laden polishes and double-checking that the establishment's tools are sterilized.
+"New anti-fungal, non-toxic nail polish is now available.
+Consider switching to a safe anti-fungal nail polish to help avoid developing fungus toenails," he says.
+That way, you don't have to deal with a gnarly case of toe fungus come fall.

 Loading More Posts...